GennadiiIakovlev/gennadiiiakovlev.github.io/index.md

 layout: single
 author_profile: true
 ---
 I am a political scientist adopting large language models (LLMs) to address questions in political science.
 I am a post-doc at the Center for Social Studies, Eötvös Loránd University (ELTE) in Budapest.
-Before this, I held post-doctoral positions at the Democracy Institute’s Global Foresight for Democracy and Development Programme (Colombo Hub) and at the Institute for Advanced Study, Central European University.
+Before this, I held post-doctoral positions at the Democracy Institute’s Global Forum on Democracy and Development (Colombo Hub) and at the Institute for Advanced Study, Central European University.

 I earned my PhD in Political Science from the European University Institute.
 I have designed and taught courses on LLM applications and regime change at Bard College, Heinrich-Heine-Universität Düsseldorf, TU Darmstadt, the European University at Saint Petersburg, and the University of Colombo.